Carrier-Pigeons/ProxyPigeon/infrastructure/web_server/README.md

 ## Install Wordpress And Dependencies

+You can find many online tutorials explaining how to set up vanilla Wordpress, but these instructions should get you started.

-The following command can be used to install the wordpress dependencies:
+The following command can be used to install the Wordpress dependencies:
 ```
 sudo apt install ghostscript \
                  libapache2-mod-php \